 It is notable that the same peat layer and the same levee design and construction are present on the Jefferson Parish side of the canal, which by luck or the path of the storm, did not breach on August 29 Figures 39 shows a geological cross section of the west bank (Jefferson Parish side) of the 17th St. Canal constructed from data provided on the Army Corps of Engineers IPET web site - https://ipet.wes.army.mil/ where it can be seen that the same geologic materials are present beneath the Jefferson Parish side as are found on the Orleans Parish side (compare with Figure 35).
-One major difference on the Jefferson Parish side is that a street occupies the area next to the levee and there are no trees, houses or swimming pools abutting the levee on that side.

 After exploring the area of the breach and noting the abundance of globs of peat scattered throughout the breach area, we will proceed back to Robert E. Lee Blvd. and head east to Canal Blvd. then head south.
 The water line is prominent all along Canal Blvd.
 At Harrison Ave. we will turn left and drive East toward City Park.
 Eventually we cross the Orleans Canal, the third drainage canal in this part of the city.
 Levees and floodwalls along the Orleans Canal did not fail during Hurricane Katrina.
 As we cross the Orleans canal, note that unlike the other drainage canals, the west side of the canal is separated from the residential area by a street (Orleans Ave.) and that the east side is bounded by City Park.
 Thus there were no trees and houses abutting the levee on the Orleans Canal.
-According to IPET (2006), the levees on the Orleans Canal are also wider than those on the other drainage canals.
-While these may be reasons that the levees did not fail on the Orleans Canal, the more probable reason will be explored at our next stop.
+While this may be one reason that the levees did not fail on the Orleans Canal, the more probable reason will be explored at our next stop.
 Upon reaching Marconi Ave. in City Park, turn right and continue south to the I-610 overpass.
 To avoid the mud along the right hand side of Marconi Ave. pull into the side street to the left, just before the overpass.